 Social CRM is all about complaints:

-Less complaints is better and more complaints is not:
+Fewer complaints are better and more complaints are not:

-In fact it is quite opposite.
+In fact, it is quite opposite.
 According to a research, 70-90% of customers don’t even come forward with their complaints.
-If a business receives less complaints, it simply means that it is operating in the dark and this can be harmful for its growth.
-Such a business should ensure the presence of convenient methods of placing complaints for a better customer experience..
+If a business receives fewer complaints, it simply means that it is operating in the dark and this can be harmful to its growth.
+Such a business should ensure the presence of convenient methods of placing complaints about a better customer experience.
 Some of the examples include feedback forms, live chat etc. On the other hand, receiving more complaints is not a headache but an opportunity to improve further.